Henry Dodge: Black Hawk War

 Dodge rose to prominence during the Black Hawk War of 1832.
 As colonel of the western Michigan Territory Militia, Dodge brought a credible fighting force into being in a very short time.
 More than fifteen forts, fortified homes and blockhouses sprang up almost overnight.
 From these forts, Dodge and the mounted volunteers, with four companies of Territorial militia and one of Illinois mounted rangers, took to the field as the "Michigan Mounted Volunteers."
 Dodge and his men saw action at the battles of Horseshoe Bend, Wisconsin Heights, and Bad Axe.
 In June 1832, he accepted a commission as Major of the Battalion of Mounted Rangers, commissioned by an Act of Congress.
 Apparently, he took no prisoners.
 None of the 12 or 13 shot at Horseshoe Bend survived.

+In the summer of 1832, he told a delegation of Ho-Chunk chiefs: "You will have your country taken from you, your annuity money will be forfeited, and the lives of your people lost."
+In the Battle of Bad Axe in August 1832, Dodge and his militia massacred or contributed to the massacre of nearly 1000 Sauk men, women, and children as they attempted to cross the Mississippi River South of La Crosse, Wisconsin.

+United States Regiment of Dragoons

 The ranger experiment lasted a year, and then, in 1833, was replaced by the United States Regiment of Dragoons.
 Dodge served as colonel; one of his captains was Nathan Boone, Daniel Boone's youngest son.
 The United States Regiment of Dragoons was the fourth mounted Regular Army unit in United States Army history, not including the American Revolution, Continental Light Dragoons.

 In the summer of 1834, Colonel Dodge engaged on First Dragoon Expedition and made successful contact with the Comanches.
 He was an Indian fighter, most noted for his 1835 peace mission commissioned by President Andrew Jackson, who had called out the U.S. Dragoons to assist.